 Now based in the UK, Kiandra still continues to perform regularly throughout Australia.
 More recent appearances include: Mozart’s Requiem with the Queensland Symphony Orchestra, Lauretta Gianni Schicchi for Western Australian Opera, Mahler’s Symphony no.2 with the Western Australian Symphony Orchestra and Cupid/Venus King Arthur for the 2016 Brisbane Baroque Festival.

-Upcoming performances for 2016/17 include: Fiordiligi Cosi fan tutte for West Green Opera, a concert series for the Salzburg Festival Young Singers Project in China, debut at Wigmore Hall for the Samling Artist Programme’s 20th Anniversary Concert, and a house role debut with Donna Anna Don Giovanni at Theater Basel.
+In 2016/17 season Kiandra performed Fiordiligi Cosi fan tutte for West Green Opera, a by a concert series in China for the Salzburg Festival Young Singers Projet, a concert at Wigmore Hall for Samling Programme’s 20th Anniversary, Pamina Die Zauberflöte Teatro dell’Aquila, Fermo, and a house role debut as Donna Anna in Richard Jones’ new production of Don Giovanni at Theatre Basel.